How Cause of Death Shifted with Age and Time in America

 Become a member.
 Support an independent site.
 Make great charts.

-See What You GetMy work on FlowingData is supported by paid memberships.
-Since 2007, I have been analyzing data and making charts to help people understand and appreciate data in their work and everyday lives.
-I hope to keep it going for many more years.
+See What You GetFlowingData is made possible by supporting members.
+Since 2007, I, Nathan Yau, a real person, have been analyzing and visualizing data to help more people understand and appreciate it in their everyday lives.

-If you liked this (or want to learn how to make similar data things), please consider supporting this small corner of the internet with a membership.
+If you liked this or want to make similar data things, please consider supporting this small corner of the internet.
 You get unlimited access to visualization courses, tutorials, and extra resources.
 Thanks. — Nathan